Saturday, March 23, 2024

 (65) And He said, "Therefore I said to you, that no man can come to Me, except it has been granted to him by My Father."

 I believe Jesus referred to what He had said in verse 43 to explain those who did not truly believe.
 Many disciples had come to Him physically, but as God had not drawn them by His Spirit, they could not spiritually understand and believe in Jesus.
 That is not to say that God only chooses a select few to draw to Himself.
 It's God's will that all be saved (1 Timothy 2:4), but as God is omniscient, all-knowing of things present and future, He knows who will receive Jesus when His Spirit draws them and who will not.
 One might wonder why then did Jesus call Judas when He knew that He was not a true believer and would betray Him.
 Perhaps Judas had been a true believer, and then turned from Christ.
 I believe that is what is meant by blaspheming the Holy Spirit, the one unforgivable sin--knowing the Holy Spirit of God and then throwing Him out.
-Either way, Judas was called because God knew his heart, that he would betray Him, and that was needed for His purpose.
+Regardless, Judas was called because God knew his heart, that he would betray Jesus, and that was needed for His purpose.

 (66) From then many of His disciples went back and walked no more with Him.